cnrancher/hangar/docs/en_US/README.md

     If the user name and password are not set, hangar will prompt to enter the user name and password manually.

-1. When using a self-signed SSL Certificate, please refer to [Self-signed SSL Certificate](./self-signed-ssl.md) for configuration.
+1. When the registry server is HTTP or using a self-signed insecure SSL Certificate, you can add `--tls-verify=false` global option to skip tls verify.

 ## Tests